Restorative Dentistry - Marlton, NJ

 Damaged teeth don’t look, feel, or function like they should.
-While we do our best to help patients keep their smiles whole and healthy, there may come a time when you need our help to repair your teeth for renewed oral health.
-Dr. Joseph Sandberg’s years of experience in restorative dentistry allow him to offer patients at the South Jersey Center for Dental Medicine advanced treatment options to repair damaged smiles.
-Call our team to find out more, or to schedule an appointment at our Marlton, NJ dental office.
-We also welcome patients from Voorhees and Cherry Hill and all surrounding areas!
+While we do our best to help dental patients keep their smiles whole and healthy, there may come a time when you need our help to repair your teeth for renewed oral health.
+Dr. Vidya Kini Kukkundur’s years of experience in restorative dentistry allow her to offer dentistry patients at the South Jersey Center for Dental Medicine advanced treatment options to repair damaged smiles.
+Call our dentistry team to find out more, or to schedule an appointment at our dental office for restorative dentistry in Marlton, NJ.
+We also welcome dentistry patients from Voorhees, Cherry Hill, and all surrounding areas!

 Traditional Dental Crown & Bridge

 Dental crowns are advanced restorations that fit completely over the top of a damaged or decayed tooth, restoring form and function while also protecting the teeth from further wear or damage.
 A row of dental crowns fused together creates a fixed bridge to replace one or more consecutive teeth.

 Whether you need a single crown to repair a damaged tooth or a fixed bridge to replace one or more teeth, the process is the same.
 We begin by preparing the tooth, removing a small amount of enamel to accommodate the additional structure.
 Then, we capture bite impressions that are used by our dental lab to craft the crown or bridge.
 Before you leave the dental office, we place a temporary to protect your prepared tooth or teeth.
 Once we receive the custom restoration, you’ll return to our dental office to exchange your temporary for the hand-crafted dental crown or bridge.